 - Community transformation: To reduce the negative impact of social injustices on MMU’s surrounding communities and wherever MMU graduates live and work.

 The lessons Rachel learned at CCL and while teaching the course stuck with her.
-After success with the introductory Leadership for Social Justice course, she began reconceptualizing her other MMU courses, too.
+After success with the introductory Leadership for Social Justice program, she began reconceptualizing her other MMU courses, too.
 And then she applied the concepts to LOTUS.

 “CCL’s partnership with Mount Mary changed me, and gave me tools for my teaching and legal clinic,” Rachel said.
 “It actually changed a great deal of things about how I teach… You can really scale it.
 You can use it again in many different situations.”